Eman Esfandi

-Eman Esfandi (ایمان اسفندی) is an American actor.
+Eman Esfandi (ایمان اسفندی) (born September 27, 1994) is an American actor.
 He is best known for portraying the Jedi Ezra Bridger in the Disney+ series Ahsoka.

 Biography

 Eman Esfandi was born in Laredo, Texas, to immigrant parents.
 His father is Iranian and his mother is from Ecuador.
-Before pursuing a career in acting, he obtained an associate's degree in business administration from Laredo College and a bachelor's degree in economics from the University of Texas at Austin.
+Before pursuing a career in acting, he obtained an associate's degree in business administration from Laredo College and a Bachelor of Arts degree in economics from the University of Texas at Austin in 2017.